mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 # Methodology

 This chapter describes the methodology used in this thesis.
 We start by describing the experimental setup, including the system configuration and the datasets used in the thesis in \autoref{experimental-setup}.
-We then describe the machine learning models used in the experiments in \autoref{machine-learning-models}.
+We then describe the machine learning models, target features, and data preprocessing used in the experiments in \autoref{experiments}.
 Finally, we describe our evaluation strategy and metrics in \autoref{evaluation}.

 ## Experimental setup